David7Mejia/David7Mejia/README.md

 # <Hello, World!> I'm David 👋

-### Software Engineer, Avid Traveler and Photographer
+### FullStack Software Engineer
 **Welcome to my GitHub!**
-I'm a full-stack engineer looking for an opportunity to grow and expand professionally!
+Passion for learning and keeping up to date with new tech, especially in the AI space.
+Fan of being able to integrate AI ino apps, extensions, etc.
 <!--
 **David7Mejia/David7Mejia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.